firedynasty/Python-matplotlib/README.md

 ![Image of BoxPlot](https://github.com/firedynasty/Python-matplotlib/blob/master/boxplot.png)

-There is a strong correlation that the drug Capomulin affects tumor size.
+In the scatterplot it shows that there is a strong correlation that the drug Capomulin affects tumor size.